Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 10 Add waves of refugees to Baldur's Gate (Optional)
 ------------------------------------------------------------------------
 Refugees will start arriving in front of the palace in waves, seven game-days apart starting a week after the death of Sarevok.
 Each wave will increase the number of refugees, but all are in front of the palace so overall, this is more of a cosmetic thing and will by no means swamp the city with refugees as it is in SoD.
+This is a slightly modified import from EBG1.
 Skipped if it's already installed via EBG1.

 ------------------------------------------------------------------------